 Previously, Ubisoft had shared details about the bugs list, the issues that were fixed and those that were not.

-Meanwhile, Ubisoft is looking to develop a movie based on "Tom Clancy's The Division," that is likely to feature Hollywood star Jake Gyllenhaal, according to reports.
+Meanwhile, Ubisoft is looking to develop a movie based on "Tom Clancy's The Division," that is likely to feature Hollywood star Jake Gyllenhaal, Variety reported.